THEME: #256 DOSA DEN

 Davangere Benne Dosa

 The dosa batter is normal with rice and urad dal but puffed rice too is added.
 Some add flat rice (poha) to make the dosa spongy.
 What sets it apart is that its served with a generous dollop of benne or butter just the way Archana serves Davanagere Benne Dosa.

-Dosa is not entirely restricted to South India as a traditional breakfast or snack option.
-Dosa in Goa is known as Polle.
-Its generally made from a rice and coconut batter and its sweet.
+In reality, Dosa is not entirely restricted to South India as a traditional breakfast or snack option.
+In fact, Dosa in Goa is known as Polle.
+Generally made from a rice and coconut batter it is sweet.
 Some add egg to it and eggless versions are made with fenugreek seeds and yeast added to the batter.
 I’ve made an egg version also known as koiloreo, kuilodde, koilori.